 Live feedback, both from the professor as well as from peers, is essential to the effective implementation of SCALE-UP.
 Not only will the students’ output improve with each successive round of feedback, but so too will the success of SCALE-UP as a whole be greater.

-To do so, SCALE-UP promotes a supportive classroom environment, which here possesses more than one meaning, beyond that of the aforementioned inquiry-centric teaching prerogative.
+To do so, SCALE-UP promotes a supportive classroom environment, which here has more than one meaning.
 The first involves a supportive learning structure, in that concepts, activities, and broad understanding all build on top of one another, similar to scaffolding one may see adjacent to a building.

 As much as students may loathe it, assessments are an essential part of the education process.
 It helps teachers to gain a sense of whether their teaching style, activities, and concepts are connecting with students in a successful manner.